When thinking about going abroad there are many questions that come to mind. Below are answers to commonly asked questions.

 1. Terrorists are everywhere!
 It is too dangerous for my child to study abroad!
 Why should I allow him/her to go?

 Terrorist attacks can happen anywhere.
-Please read this article: Parents Speak Up on Rising Concerns of Terrorism and Study Abroad
+Please read this article: Should I Let My Child Study Abroad?

 2. Studying in a foreign country is so expensive.
 Why can’t my son/daughter just take foreign language or history courses at UHM?

 Yes, it is expensive, but not as expensive as it first appears.
 If your child is a student at UHM there will be expenses for tuition, food, room if not living at home, transportation, books, entertainment and so on.
 The cost of Study Abroad is the extra cost above what you’d pay for staying at UHM for a semester.

 3. Can a foreign language or history course at UHM do as well?

 Very unlikely—there’s just no substitute for the actual experience of being there.
 The course is better than nothing and actually being there is by far the better alternative.
 Studying Abroad is an opportunity for growth and experience that happens only during college.

 4. It is very expensive to send my son/daughter to study in a foreign country.
 How can I help him/her get this experience?